STORM-IRIT/Radium-Engine/doc/rendering.md

  texture, ready to be post-processed.

 The main renderer of Radium, implemented in the class ``ForwardRenderer`` implements a Z-pre-pass forward rendering loop.
-Even if the material association to a drawable object, realized by the so called ``RenderTechnique`` is tightly coupled with the main rendering loop, Plugins might define new renderer and interact differently with shader and materials properties.
-See the material chapter of the documentation.
+Even if the m_material association to a drawable object, realized by the so called ``RenderTechnique`` is tightly coupled with the main rendering loop, Plugins might define new renderer and interact differently with shader and materials properties.
+See the m_material chapter of the documentation.

 Here is a summary of all the draw calls
 #### 1. Depth, ambient color and "deferred info" pass